chaitu-d/chaitu-d/README.md

 # Hi, I'm Chaitu 👋

 Welcome to my profile!
-I am a developer and researcher passionate about software development, artificial intelligence, and sharing knowledge with the community.
+I am a developer, cybersecurity geek and researcher passionate IEEE, JISEM and passionate about software development, artificial intelligence, curious about happenings in **AI world** GPUs to Quatum computing and **importantly** sharing knowledge with the community.

 ### 🚀 What You'll Find On My GitHub
 * **Code & AI:** Repositories covering general programming, Python AI, and vibe coding projects.